The One Maintenance Task That Most Golf Cart Owners Get Wrong

 | Chloride (Cl⁻) | 10-250 ppm | VERY HIGH | Chlorides react with lead to form lead chloride, which is highly soluble and disrupts the passivation layers on the plates.
 Accelerates grid corrosion and positive plate degradation.
 Even small amounts are harmful — chloride levels as low as 5 ppm cause measurable capacity loss over time. |

 | Iron (Fe²⁺/Fe³⁺) | 0.01-3 ppm | HIGH | Iron ions act as a catalytic contaminant.
 They migrate between positive and negative plates, causing a self-discharge reaction that prevents the battery from holding charge.
-Even 1 ppm iron contamination measurably increases self-discharge rate. |
+Even 1 ppm iron contamination measurably increases the self-discharge rate. |

 | Magnesium (Mg²⁺) | 5-50 ppm | MODERATE | Magnesium sulfate is more soluble than calcium sulfate but still deposits on plates at higher concentrations.
 Less damaging than calcium or chloride but contributes to long-term capacity reduction. |

-| Copper (Cu²⁺) | 0-2 ppm | VERY HIGH | Copper ions deposit as copper metal on the negative plate during charging, causing localised corrosion and blocking active material sites.
+| Copper (Cu²⁺) | 0-2 ppm | VERY HIGH | Copper ions deposit as copper metal on the negative plate during charging, causing localized corrosion and blocking active material sites.
 Even trace amounts are significant.
 Not common in municipal water but occurs in some well water and older copper piping. |

-| Chloramine / Fluoride | Varies | MODERATE | Water treatment additives.
-Chloramine partially decomposes to chloride in the acidic electrolyte — contributing to the chloride damage described above.
+| Chloramine/Fluoride | Varies | MODERATE | Water treatment additives.
+Chloramine partially decomposes to chloride in the acidic electrolyte—contributing to the chloride damage described above.
 Fluoride can react with lead to form lead fluoride deposits. |

 | Total Dissolved Solids (TDS overall) | 50-500 ppm (typical tap water) | HIGH | Battery-grade distilled water should measure below 1 ppm TDS.
 Typical tap water is 50-500 ppm.
 Every fill with tap water introduces 50-500 times the acceptable contaminant level. |